Over 45 of The Best Ethical & Sustainable Clothing Brands in 2020

 Arsayo makes unique city backpacks made from cork leather.
 They specialise in a few styles of bags but offer multiple sizes to make their trendy design more accessible.
 In addition to cork, Arsayo does still use some PU in their products but are currently looking for more sustainable options.
 We love the style and focus of Arsayo, and we’re excited to support their journey.

-Ordering: Based in France and ship worldwide.
+Ordering: Based in Spain and ship to Europe, the UK and the US.

 What’s on your list of ethical and sustainable clothing brands?